awalesushil/elastic-search-examples/README.md

 # Elastic Search Examples

-The repository consists of elastic search queries.
+The repository consists of elastic search examples and assignments of a Elastic Search Workshop.

 ## Instructions

-### Docker Compose
+### Docker Compose (Optional)

 To run the container for ELK using docker-compose.